-- Meeting #1: bring up an issue and surface all the information about the topic. ("What problem are we trying to solve?") - Meeting #2: brainstorm ideas on the topic and come up with dimension and proposal ideas. - Between meetings #2 and #3, someone writes up the proposal ideas into a proposal. - Meeting #3: use the consent process on the proposal (present the proposal, quick reactions and consent/objections)

-With this pacing, everyone has time to think together making good use of meeting time and time between meetings.
-Of course, groups might also go through the whole process in one go!
+- Orient new members and make sure all documents are signed; reach out to potential members - \$25/hour - 10h/week - 10 new members/week - onboarding workflow; membership requirements -58- People might propose different ideas proposal that still need be to synthesized.
+Sociocracy For All Tips and tricks We can move topics through our processes by using this cycle: - Meeting #1: bring up an issue and surface all the information about the topic. ("What problem are we trying to solve?") - Meeting #2: brainstorm ideas on the topic and come up with dimension and proposal ideas. - Between meetings #2 and #3, someone writes up the proposal ideas into a proposal. - Meeting #3: use the consent process on the proposal (present the proposal, quick reactions and consent/objections) With this pacing, everyone has time to think together making good use of meeting time and time between meetings.
+Of course, groups might also go through the whole process in one go! -59-

-Do you find the step-by-step template useful?
+Do you find this step-by-step template useful?
 See the book Who Decides Who Decides for templates on how to start a group!

+Learn more

 More on co-creative proposal writing

 Participatory proposal writing.
 Writing proposals together - more details and examples.

-Feedback and improvement
+Feedback and improvement 62

 Feedback and performance

 We come together in organizations to work towards a shared aim in support of a mission we're passionate about.
 What good would all the work we do be if what we're doing isn't working?
 Taking our own aims seriously also means taking our performance seriously.
 And that means we need to evaluate whether our actions are effective.

-And this is true on all levels:
+This is true on all levels:

-- on the microlevel when we evaluate meetings just one hour after embarking on the meeting - project evaluations like after holding an event - but also for role performance reviews after one year, or policy reviews after 2 years... - ... or to an aim review every few years.
+- on the microlevel: we evaluate meetings - project evaluations (like after holding an event) - role performance reviews after one year, or policy reviews after 2 years... - ... or for an aim review every few years.